vacu9708/Study-records/Computer architecture/Memory/readme.md

 ## Cache memory works based on these principles
 `Locality of reference`
 - **Temporal locality** : Memory locations that have been referenced are likely to be referenced shortly again.
+For example, in a program that outputs multiples of 2, the number 2 is used continuously.
 - **Space locality** : Memory locations close to those that have been referenced are likely to be referenced shortly.
+For example, in the memory space of a program that prints the multiplication table, numbers from 1 to 9 are gathered and stored.

 ## Cache hit and Cache miss
 - On a cache hit : the CPU can quickly retrieve data from the cache.